Renovating Names in Open-Vocabulary Segmentation Benchmarks: More Literature Review

+In this section, we provide a brief overview of name problems in open-vocabulary classification.
 While OpenSeg~\cite{ghiasi2022scaling} is the only prior work for the name problems in open-vocabulary segmentation, there are more research works on improving name quality for open-vocabulary \textit{classification}.
 For example,~\cite{ge2023improving} improve class names by including their parents and children from the WordNet hierarchy~\cite{miller1995wordnet}. ~\cite{conti2023vocabulary} propose to replace the fixed vocabulary list with nouns extracted from best-matching captions. ~\cite{menon2023visual} improve the descriptiveness of the vocabulary by adding class descriptions.
 However, since the VLMs used by these models are all trained on image-text datasets, it is non-trivial to extend them to dense prediction tasks like segmentation.
 For the renaming strategy, our context name design and LLM-based generation approach ensure the diversity of our names with hierarchical concepts as well as descriptive contexts, without the use of an external word hierarchy as~\cite{miller1995wordnet} or class descriptions as~\cite{menon2023visual}.
 Our renaming model further improves the name quality based on the visual segments and is more specifically designed for the segmentation tasks.